Pope Francis Taps Minnesota Farm Boy to Lead Sioux Falls Diocese

 On the Saint John's website it states that "life was great as a farm boy," and that DeGrood first felt called to the priesthood around age seven.

 Saint John's serves more than 2,100 families, according to its website.
-The church also has a parrochial school with preschool through 8th-grade.
+The church also has a parochial school with preschool through 8th-grade.

 From 2013 to 2017, Bishop-elect DeGrood was the archdiocese' episcopal vicar for clergy.